The Science

 • The acidity of the solution causes a burning sensation when infiltrated into more neutral tissues due to tissue irritation.

 In addition, at a lower pH, less of the anesthetic is in its active, freely diffusible form, leading to a prolonged time until onset of anesthesia.
-In a more neutral, buffered solution, the area is anesthetized more quickly and further infiltration is less painful1.
+In a more neutral, buffered solution, the area is anesthetized more quickly and further infiltration is less painful3.

 When sodium bicarbonate solution is mixed with a local anesthetic, the reaction will, among other things, create water (H2O) and carbon dioxide (CO2).

-Condouris and Shakalis showed that this CO2 possesses an independent anesthetic effect2.
-Catchlove concluded that the independent anesthetic effect of CO2 may provide the most immediate form of analgesia3.
 Given that Burns, Richtsmeier, and Talu attribute reduced injection pain to the rapidity with which pain signals are blocked when using buffered anesthetic, Catchlove’s finding may also point to a mechanism by which buffering with sodium bicarbonate reduces injection pain.

 References

-1 Burns CA, Ferris G, Feng C, Cooper JZ, Brown MD, “Decreasing the pain of local anesthesia: a prospective, double-blind comparison of buffered, premixed 1% lidocaine with epinephrine versus 1% lidocaine freshly mixed with epinephrine”, J Am Acad Dermatol.
+(3) Burns CA, Ferris G, Feng C, Cooper JZ, Brown MD, “Decreasing the pain of local anesthesia: a prospective, double-blind comparison of buffered, premixed 1% lidocaine with epinephrine versus 1% lidocaine freshly mixed with epinephrine”, J Am Acad Dermatol.
 2006 Jan;54(1):128-31

-3 Richard F. H. Catchlove, “The Influence of CO2 and pH on Local Anesthetic Action“, Journal of Pharmacology and Experimental Therapeutics May 1972, 181 (2) 298-309
+(4) Richard F. H. Catchlove, “The Influence of CO2 and pH on Local Anesthetic Action“, Journal of Pharmacology and Experimental Therapeutics May 1972, 181 (2) 298-309

 Published Research